 Another significant responsibility that companies have is on maintaining compliance with federal and state regulations concerning preceding and below-ground oil gas tanks.
 There are lots of laws regulating that things report and enroll existing tanks in their own facility.
 There are daily, weekly, monthly, and annual record keeping and reporting that goes into being an oil tank owner.

 Integrated Pest Management or IPM is the least toxic method of pest control.
 IPM is vital since nobody would like to use or toxic or harmful pesticides, pesticides, or some other compound that’s designed to “kill”.
 And we surely do not need to hurt the environment.
-It’s the business owner’s duty to help and instruct all workers how to comply with legislation pertaining to IPM to ensure nobody is subjected to harmful pest removal chemicals on the job.
+It’s the business owner’s duty to help and instruct all workers on how to comply with legislation about IPM to ensure nobody is subjected to harmful pest removal chemicals on the job.

-Environmental safety and health at work is everyone’s business.
+Environmental safety and health at work are everyone’s business.
 Most individuals aren’t conscious of the issues about the indoor atmosphere, chemical disposal, oil storage tanks, or integrated pest control.
 However, for the security individual, these environmental problems are a main portion of the job.
 We’ll continue to try to stay human security as our primary priority and the security of our environment an extremely close second.